-South Kaibab to Phantom Ranch to Bright Angel Trail is a 16.6 mile moderately trafficked point-to-point trail located near Grand Canyon Village, AZ that features a waterfall and is rated as difficult.
+South Kaibab to Phantom Ranch to Bright Angel Trail is a 16.6 mile moderately trafficked point-to-point trail located near Grand Canyon Village, Arizona that features a waterfall and is rated as difficult.
 The trail offers a number of activity options and is accessible year-round.

 It's the Grand Canyon just breath taking